swatiglobant/ngInterview/README.md

 This script will execute the end-to-end tests against the application being hosted on the development server.

-## Submittal

-Submit a pull request once you have made the necessary additions or changes and have added tests to validate your changes.
-I would provide you a link but I'm guessing you know what to do now.

 ## Contact

-For more information on AngularJS please check out http://angularjs.org/
+For more information on AngularJS please check out [http://angularjs.org/](http://angularjs.org/)

 [git]: http://git-scm.com/
 [bower]: http://bower.io